backstage/backstage/plugins/github-pull-requests-board/README.md

 ## Getting started

+Intall the plugin by running the following command **from your Backstage root directory**

+`yarn --cwd packages/app add @backstage/plugin-github-pull-requests-board`

 The plugin exports the **TeamPullRequestsBoard** component which can be added to the Overview page of the team at `backstage/packages/app/src/components/catalog/EntityPage.tsx`

 ```javascript